pypa/setuptools/docs/userguide/development_mode.rst

 Unfortunately these expectations are in conflict with each other.
 To solve this problem ``setuptools`` allows developers to choose a more *"strict"* mode for the editable installation.
-This can be done by passing a special *configuration setting* via :pypi:`pip`, as indicated bellow:
+This can be done by passing a special *configuration setting* via :pypi:`pip`, as indicated below:

 .. code-block:: bash